 Acidic Food and Drinks

-o Foods that can stick to and become wedged between your teeth are a major contributor to poor oral health, particularly if these foods remain stuck for long periods of time.
-When these foods linger around, bacteria is able to feed off of it and produce more enamel eroding acid than usual.
+- Foods that can stick to and become wedged between your teeth are a major contributor to poor oral health, particularly if these foods remain stuck for long periods of time.
+When these foods linger around, bacteria are able to feed off of it and produce more enamel-eroding acid than usual.
 It is important to brush your teeth and floss after eating sticky food to keep this from happening.
 Mechanically removing the food debris with a brush or floss after consuming sticky foods is an excellent way to mitigate this problem.

 Food and Drinks that Dry Out your Mouth

 - When it comes to oral health defense, saliva is the best natural weapon in your body.
 Saliva helps to wash away plaque and prevents food from getting stuck in your teeth.
 Some food and drinks tend to dry out your mouth and limit the amount of saliva you have.
 It is important to watch out for food and drinks that do this and to use mouthwash that helps to eliminate* dry mouth, such as SmartMouth Dry Mouth Relief Oral Rinse.